Privacy Notice

 If you wish to exercise any of these rights, you can contact us at MyData@arrowglobal.net

-How does Arrow make decisions about me ("rights related to automated decision making")?
+How do you make decisions about me ("rights related to automated decision making")?

 Scores and ratings